 The Engaged Civic Learning Course Design Workbook, a resource developed by the Office of Civic Engagement for Faculty Fellows training, is available as part of the AAC&U’s Liberal Education and America’s Promise Campus Toolkit.
 Download a copy of the workbook.

-Program Coordinator for Academic Civic Engagement
+Assistant Chancellor for Civic Engagement

 Three cohorts of Rutgers–Camden faculty members have completed the Civic Engagement Faculty Fellows program.
 They now offer engaged civic learning courses across numerous disciplines in all of the schools at Rutgers–Camden.